rust-qt/ritual/README.md

 - Free functions are mapped to free functions.
 - Class methods are mapped to structs' implementations.
 - All names are converted to match Rust naming conventions.
+- Method overloading is emulated with wrapping arguments in a tuple and creating a trait describing tuples acceptable by each method.

 Not implemented yet but planned:

 - Create wrappers for all encountered instantiations of class templates.
 - Implement type information exchange between multiple wrapper crates to reuse type wrappers from dependancy libraries and perform inter-crate template instantiations.
 - Support function types.
 Currently any methods containing function types are not wrapped.
-- Emulate method overloading (currently overloaded methods are mapped to Rust methods with different names).
 - Implement operator traits for structs based on C++ operator methods.
 - Implement Debug and Display trait for structs if similar methods exist on C++ side.
 - Implement iterator traits for collections.